fcamara7/GeneidTRAINerDocker/TrainingGeneid.md

 #### 4) "-results": The directory (`<results_dir>`) where the results should be stored, as a sub-directory of `<userselecteddir>` (user-defined working directory). (_i.e._ "./output").

-#### 5) "-reduced": (yes/no) an indication of whether the full pipeline should be run or, if the user has already trained for this specied and data set once,a “reduced” version executed from the point at which the user chooses the boundaries of the different splice site (an occasionally branch) profiles
+#### 5) "-reduced": (yes/no) an indication of whether the full pipeline should be run or, if the user has already trained for this specied and data set once,a “reduced” version executed from the point at which the user chooses the boundaries of the different splice site (and occasionally branch) profiles

 The optional command line parameters are: